rustyoldguy/wismog/README.md

 # wismog
-Wismog is a program to create more signs with the sound card.
+Wismog is a program to create morse signs with the sound card.
 Alsa must be included:

 #include <alsa/asoundlib.h>